 All Windows operating systems are configured to capture information about its state, in the event of a stop error or system crash, and save them as .dmp crash dump files.
-There are 3 types of dumps that can be captured in case of a system crashe: Complete Memory Dump, Kernel Memory Dump and Small Memory Dump.
+There are three types of dumps that can be captured in case of a system crash: Complete Memory Dump, Kernel Memory Dump, and Small Memory Dump.

 On occasions, when opening a memory dump file generated on certain systems using the Debugging Tools for Windows (windbg.exe), you may receive an error message:

 WARNING: Dump header physical memory block has been truncated.
 Some valid physical pages may be inaccessible.